 In cancer care, different types of doctors and other health care professionals often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, nurse practitioners, social workers, pharmacists, counselors, dietitians, and others.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, nurse practitioners, social workers, pharmacists, counselors, dietitians, and others.

 The original treatments for Hodgkin lymphoma, developed in the 1960s and 1970s, were very effective at treating the disease.
 However, some people who received these treatments developed serious side effects later in life, including infertility (the inability to have children), heart problems (such as heart failure, leaky heart valves, and heart attacks), and secondary cancers, such as lung cancer and breast cancer.
 These long-term problems were partly caused by the types of chemotherapy and high doses of radiation therapy delivered to large areas of the body used at that time.
 Learn more about the late effects of treatment for Hodgkin lymphoma.